top of page

 Pool Area

 French Quarter is probably best known for its iconic dragon-shaped slide.
-It was the reason I always wanted to stay at French Quarter as a kid.
-I can confirm the slide is amazing!
 The pool was great, but if you have a child the splash park next door is even better.
-It’s perfect for kids, incredibly safe and I was able to sit on the sun loungers nearby knowing there wasn’t a body of water for her to hurt herself in.
+It’s perfect for kids, and incredibly safe and you can sit on the sun loungers nearby knowing there wasn’t a body of water for your child to hurt themselves in.
 The slide in this area is brilliant for small kids and is great for cooling off after a long day at the parks.

-And while we’re on the subject of kids, there is also a little playground and this is right beside the pool and splash zone.
+And while we’re on the subject of kids, there is also a little playground, which is right beside the pool and splash zone.

 Places to Eat

-There is no table service restaurant at Port Orleans French Quarter, but as you fully use Port Orleans Riverside, you can take the scenic walk along the river to eat at Boatwrights Dining Hall.
+There is no table service restaurant at Port Orleans French Quarter, but as you can fully use Port Orleans Riverside, you can take the scenic walk along the river to eat at Boatwrights Dining Hall.
 There is however an amazing food court, the Sassagoula Floatworks Food Factory.
 It's one of the very few places on Walt Disney World property where you can sample some “man-catching” beignets (if you know, you know), and trust me, they’re amazing!
-I’ve taken the bus to the French Quarter purely for some beignets, so imagine how great it is to have them on your doorstep.
-I love the decor style, it really is the heart of French Quarter with the Mardi Gras decorations.
+We’ve taken the bus to the French Quarter purely for some beignets, so imagine how great it is to have them on your doorstep.
+The decor style really makes you feel like you are in the heart of the New Orleans French Quarter with the Mardi Gras decorations.

 There are also a couple of bars, the Scat Cat Club which is just off the Floatworks, and the Mardi Grogs pool bar which is right by the pool.